ghxiao/drew/README.md

 Examples
 --------

-In the following, we assume the dlv is located at `$HOME/bin/dlv` .
+In the following, we assume the dlv executable file is located at `$HOME/bin/dlv` .

 ### DL-Program Reasoning